TylerM2230/blog/app/blog/posts/tantalus-bpd.md

 The myth of Tantalus serves as a powerful metaphor for understanding the emotional experience of BPD.
 However, while Tantalus's punishment was eternal, the modern understanding of BPD offers hope for recovery and healing.
 Through proper treatment and support, individuals can learn to navigate their emotional landscape and find the fulfillment that seemed forever out of reach.

-*Note: This post is intended for educational purposes and should not be used as a substitute for professional medical advice.
-If you or someone you know is struggling with BPD, please seek help from qualified mental health professionals.*
+> **Note**: This post is intended for educational purposes and should not be used as a substitute for professional medical advice.
+If you or someone you know is struggling with BPD, please seek help from qualified mental health professionals.